Turnlings/turnlings.github.io/README.md

 ## Hello!
 I'm a computer science student who enjoys making things, from games to personal tools.

-🔭 I’m currently working on a website to replace the spreadsheet I use to track my progress.
+🔭 Working on a website to replace the spreadsheet I use to track my progress.
-🌱 I’m currently learning C out of curiosity.
+🌱 Learning C out of curiosity.

 <!--
 **Turnlings/Turnlings** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.